-Many banks offer a doctor loan program to physicians and dentists whether they are in training or in practice.
+Many banks offer a doctor loan program to physicians and dentists regardless if they are in training or in practice.
 A doctor loan gives physicians the flexibility to buy a home with minimal out-of-pocket expenses, helping physicians make the most of their money.

-We often receive questions about the doctor loan program from physicians, so I sat down with Jason Watkins, NMLSR#455600, Vice President Production Manager at SunTrust Mortgage, to answer those commonly asked questions.
+We often receive questions about the doctor loan program from physicians, so we sat down with Jason Watkins from SunTrust Mortgage, to answer those commonly asked questions.
 Jason specializes in serving the mortgage financing needs of licensed medical physicians and dentists.

 Jason Watkins has helped many people achieve their goal of home-ownership.
-Whether you are a first-time home buyer or refinancing an existing loan, Jason has a solid understanding of the local real estate market and what it takes to close your loan with efficiency and expertise.
+Whether you are a first-time home-buyer or refinancing an existing loan, Jason has a solid understanding of the local real estate market and what it takes to close your loan with efficiency and expertise.
 Here are 5 questions answered by Jason Watkins about the doctor mortgage program:

 The Physician Loan is a special mortgage loan program available to Medical Doctors (DO/DPM/MD) and Dentists (DDS/DMD).
-For Medical Doctors, this program is available during residency, fellowship and post training.
-What makes the program special is that it allows for low or no down payment; no mortgage insurance regardless of down payment; the ability to qualify on future income and is available with competitive rates and various loan terms.
+For medical doctors, this program is available during residency, fellowship and post-training.
+What makes the program special is that it allows for there to be low or no down payment, no mortgage insurance regardless of down payment, and the ability to qualify on future income.
+The doctor mortgage program is available with competitive rates and various loan terms.

 The first step in getting approved for any loan product is to get pre-approved with a loan officer.
 This enables us to review your credit report including score and credit history.
-We’ll also look at your current income, employment and assets to ensure you meet all of the program requirements.
-It’s never too early to get pre-approved – if you are considering buying a home then it’s the right time to get pre-approved.
-The minimum credit score for our doctor loan program is a 660.
+We’ll also look at your current income, employment, and assets to ensure you meet all of the program requirements.

 To emphasize an important first step, the best first step is to get a pre-approval and have a discussion with your loan officer.
 A pre-approval does not cost or obligate you to anything but will be a chance to see if you are eligible to purchase a home OR it will give you time to get on the right path to home-ownership.

 Yes, you can as long as you are a fully licensed doctor or dentist.
 If you are not earning an income, you can still use the doctor program to qualify for a home using your spouse’s income for qualifying.